Gusuku Sites & Related Properties of the Kingdom of Ryukyu (UNESCO) Sites of the lost kingdom of Ryukyu

 The Castle is built on upland 120 m above sea level overlooking Naha City and surrounded by stone walls.
 The largest wooden structure in Okinawa—the Shoden or central building—was built on the castle premises.
 A trip to the castle is a great way to spend half a day.

-A rocky royal tomb
+A royal tomb constructed with rocks

 Head to the west side of Shuri Castle to find the Tamaudun Royal Mausoleum.
 The massive stone structure is the tomb of the successive royal families of the Kingdom of Ryukyu, and the inside of the tomb is paved with coral reef fragments.
 At the center of the structure and in the east and west towers stand lion statues called Shisa.
 These are symbols of Okinawa and a charm against evil.